Mostafamabrok/git-manage/README.md

 ### Next potential updates:
 - Have a set of commands be ran instead of one.
 - Have multiple sets of repos to be managed.
-Example: `Set 1: nice_repo, cool_repo.` `Set 2: repo2, Best-repo.`
+Example: `Set 1: repo1, repo2.` `Set 2: repo3, repo4.`
 - This tool may potentially be converted to python for windows support.